zkutasi/homelab/selfhost/tools/convertx/README.md

 # ConvertX

-[Official Site](https://github.com/C4illin/ConvertX).
-A useful set of file conversions.
+[ConvertX](https://github.com/C4illin/ConvertX) is a useful set of file conversions in one package.

 ## The setup